 A: According to the BLS, occupations and industries related to healthcare are projected to add the most new jobs between 2012 and 2022.4 So if you’re interested in careers involving management and supervision and you like the idea of working in healthcare, you’re looking at a healthy career field for years to come.

-Q: What types of healthcare management classes would I take?
+Q: What types of healthcare management courses would I take?

 A: As part of your healthcare management training at UMA you’ll study the basic computer information systems used in healthcare, how to communicate in a professional manner, medical terminology, the healthcare claim cycle, how to handle payroll for a business, human resource management and more.
-For a full list of classes you would take for this degree, see the classes section above.
+For a full list of courses you would take for this degree, see the courses section above.

-Q: What’s it like to take healthcare management classes online?
+Q: What’s it like to take healthcare management courses online?

 Q: What’s the best school for your needs?